chadananda/ffa-site/readme.md

 This script pushes the `/static/html` folder to the `gh-pages` branch on Github, updating the public website.

-The first time you do this you will, first need to install the npm script with `npm i`
+The first time you do this, you will first need to install the npm script with `npm i`